Question paper quivers…Exam Chronicles.

 Yet again I lost all hopes of clearing that exam, and the front-desk friend innocently asked for extra-sheets and spare-pencil , highlighter to the invigilator.
 Even before she made a public appeal, I donated my entire pencil box.
 Till date I do not understand where and how was a highlighter useful in such a pathetic question paper.

 P.s : Prasadam bribery worked and I scored 68 in that paper.
 And offered the tastiest prasadam to Bhagwanji.

 Viva questions were always met with stare-at-the fan creepily- response.
-Once during one of my lab viva sessions, I was asked about a hose, related to the experiment I had successfully performed.
-I had no clue about that and followed my best friends strategy of thoughtfully looking at the ceiling for minutes together till the examiner gets irritated enough to chuck me out.
+Once during one of my lab viva sessions, I was asked about a hose, related to an experiment that I had successfully performed.
+I had no clue about that and followed my best friends strategy of thoughtfully looking at the ceiling for minutes together, till the examiner gets irritated enough to chuck me out.

 It dint work.
 He was more calm, very patient and also perseverant.
-So I randomly pointed at one ‘hanging’ thing somewhere close to that device as my response to that hose.
+So I randomly pointed at one ‘hanging’ thing, somewhat close to that device, as my response to that question about a hose.
 He nodded in negative and gave me another chance.
 Once again I pointed out to some crap.

 I nodded my head in all possible directions.
-He gave up and barked a ‘leave’ at me and scoffed to the other examiner that “ This girl is showing a cleaning pipe as hose, previous one showed a shaft belt and called it hose”.
+He gave up and barked an angry ‘leave’ at me and scoffed to the other examiner that “ This girl is showing a cleaning pipe as hose, previous one showed a shaft belt and called it hose”.